 Unlike other markets in Europe which mainly serve traditional Christmas market food.
 Vienna has heaps of artisan and healthy options.
 However, we’re not in Vienna to watch the diet, we want the homegrown, locally known Viennese favourites which include:

-Wash it all down with Glühwein (hot wine) or Punsch (hot rum).
-Typically you leave a deposit for the Christmas mugs which you can claim back when you return or you can take the mug with you.
+Wash it all down with a variety of types of Glühwein (hot wine) or Punsch (hot rum).
+Just remember you leave a deposit for the Christmas mugs which you can claim back when you return or you can take the mug with you.

 Vienna Christmas Market Map